Snapmoji: Instant Generation of Animatable Dual-Stylized Avatars: Method

 \textbf{3D Generation Network $\mathcal{G}(\cdot)$.} Given the generated unposed avatars $I_\text{unposed}$ and driving features $f_\text{drive}$ from the expression encoder, we employ an asymmetric U-Net architecture akin to Large Multi-view Gaussian Models~\cite{Tang2024LGMLM} and incorporate cross-attention layers to merge the driving features seamlessly:

-where $\Phi_g$ is the network learnable parameter of $\mathcal{G}(\cdot)$ and $\mathcal{E}_\text{2D}^\text{render}$ is a 2DGS renderer~\cite{Huang2DGS2024}. $\mathcal{G}(\cdot)$ consists of an encoder with five down-sampling blocks, a middle block, and a decoder with three up-sampling blocks.
-Each block contains two ResNet layers with group normalization and SiLU activation.
+where $\Phi_g$ is the learnable parameters of $\mathcal{G}(\cdot)$ and $\mathcal{E}_\text{2D}^\text{render}$ is a 2DGS renderer~\cite{Huang2DGS2024}. $\mathcal{G}(\cdot)$ consists of an encoder with five down-sampling blocks, a middle block, and a decoder with three up-sampling blocks.
 Cross-attention modules are strategically placed in the deeper layers of the network: the last two down-sampling blocks, the middle block, and the first two up-sampling blocks.
-The cross-attention is defined as: